 No. Relevant Submission Text Response Updates to Strategy / SEA / AA New text in green concludes, inter alia, that avoidance of significant negative impacts on Natura 2000 sites should be achievable.
 It is noted that a recent government decision pauses progression of the western part of the "Dublin to Galway cycleway" in all of counties Galway and Roscommon.
 Any potential adverse effects which may arise as a result of the Strategy - alone or in-combination with the GDA Cycle Network Plan - will be mitigated by the measures which have been integrated into the Strategy which will ensure that development under the Strategy will not impact on the Natura 2000 network of sites .
 Stage 2 - Route Identification, Evaluation and Selection Potentially feasible routes within the preferred corridor will be identified and assessed.
 The selection of preferred routes will avoid constraints and meet opportunities to the optimum extent, as determined by the relevant specialists, taking into account project level information and potential mitigation measures that are reliably achievable; In addition to the constraints identified above, site specific field data may be required to identify the most appropriate routes; and In addition to environmental considerations, the identification of route corridors and the refinement of the route lines is likely to be informed by other considerations.
 To update the measure 'Construction and Environmental Management Plans' detailed in Table 9.2 of the SEA Environmental Report and Table 4.1 of the AA Natura Impact Report, which the Strategy commits to implement, as follows: Construction Environment Management Plans (CEMPs) shall be prepared in advance of the construction of larger projects and implemented throughout.
-Such plans shall incorporate relevant and reliable mitigation measures which have been integrated into the Strategy and any lower tire Environmental Impact Statement or Appropriate Assessment.
-CEMPs typically provide details of intended construction practice for the proposed development, including: a. location of the sites and materials compound(s) including area(s) identified for the storage of construction site offices and staff facilities, c. details of on-site car parking facilities for site workers during the course of construction, e. details of the timing and routing of construction traffic to and from the construction, g. measures to prevent the spillage or deposit of clay, rubble or other debris, h. alternative arrangements to be put in place for pedestrians and vehicles in the a) no alternative solution available, b) imperative reasons of overriding public interest for the plan to proceed; and c) Adequate compensatory measures in place.
+Such plans shall incorporate relevant and reliable mitigation measures which have been integrated into the Strategy and any lower tier Environmental Impact Statement or Appropriate Assessment.
+CEMPs typically provide details of intended construction practice for the proposed development, including: a. location of the sites and materials compound(s) including area(s) identified for the storage of construction refuse, b. location of areas for construction site offices and staff facilities, c. details of site security fencing and hoardings, d. details of on-site car parking facilities for site workers during the course of construction, e. details of the timing and routing of construction traffic to and from the construction site and associated directional signage, f. measures to obviate queuing of construction traffic on the adjoining road network, g. measures to prevent the spillage or deposit of clay, rubble or other debris, h. alternative a) no alternative solution available, b) imperative reasons of overriding public interest for the plan to proceed; and c) Adequate compensatory measures in place.

-Except as provided for in Section 6(4) of the Habitats Directive, viz.
+&lt;sup>4 Except as provided for in Section 6(4) of the Habitats Directive, viz.
 There must be: